We know you’re a Maine wedding officiant, but tell us a little bit about yourself as a person.

 Can you take us through the typical process for creating a couple’s ceremony?

 Sure!
-The process of creating a completely unique and totally customized ceremony requires collaboration from the couple.
+The process of creating a completely unique and totally customized Super Sweet Wedding Ceremony requires collaboration from the couple.
 It starts about three months in advance of their wedding.
 I send them a link to a Dropbox folder filled with all kinds of goodies: sample ceremonies, readings, elements to add into the ceremony, and other information to help them start picturing their ceremony.
 I ask them to pick out the bits of pieces from the sample ceremonies they like (maybe the introduction from this one, or the ring exchange from that one).
-I also email each of them a list of questions to help them reflect upon their relationship.
-Questions like why are they choosing to marry each other, what does marriage mean to them, the qualities they find endearing in each other, and a few other questions.
+I also email each of them a list of questions to help them reflect upon their relationship; questions like why are they choosing to marry each other, what does marriage mean to them, the qualities they find endearing in each other, and a few other questions.
 I weave their responses into the ceremony to make it completely custom and really personalized.
 I’ll write a completely unique ceremony for each couple so no two are ever alike.

 We’ll go back and forth with the ceremony until it’s perfect.
 I like to have the final copy a month before wedding day, because that’s when we meet again to start planning the rehearsal.